 In support of It Matters To Me, Hill began the Spontaneous Combustion tour with fellow red-hot country star Tim McGraw in the spring of 1996.
 Hill had just gotten engaged to her former producer, Scott Hendricks.
 As McGraw and Hill got to know each other on tour, they found their relationship became personal as well as professional.
 The couple married in October of that year shortly before Hill gave birth to their first child.
 Hill and McGraw's partnership has become country music mythology.

-Hill took a three-year break from recording after It Matters To Me, to rejuvenate herself and to begin her and McGraw’s family.
-The hiatus didn’t slow Hill’s juggernaut: she and McGraw recorded the duet “It’s Your Love,” which stayed at No. 1 for six weeks and won awards from the Academy of Country Music and Country Music Association.
-Hill returned with 1998’s Faith and quickly followed it up with 1999’s Breathe, giving her the jump from country superstar to pop music sensation.
-Her talent is so widely recognized that she has been invited to perform at Aretha Franklin’s funeral, with whom she collaborated in 2011.
+Hill took a three-year break from recording after It Matters To Me, to rejuvenate herself and to begin her and McGraw's family.
+The hiatus didn't slow Hill's juggernaut: she and McGraw recorded the duet "It's Your Love," which stayed at No. 1 for six weeks and won awards from the Academy of Country Music and Country Music Association.
+Hill returned with 1998's Faith and quickly followed it up with 1999's Breathe, giving her the jump from country superstar to pop music sensation.
+Her talent is so widely recognized that she was invited to perform at Aretha Franklin's funeral, with whom she collaborated in 2011.